 “If taxpayers are legally required to take care of them, then allow taxpayers to decide if they should live or die for their crimes.
 Most of these people are sub-humans and don’t deserve the right to see the light of day.”

 “Looks like a new health care option, have a disease?
-Rob a bank and let the patsies take care if
+Rob a bank and let the patsies take care of you…”

-These comments provide a brutal commentary on how the free public sees fellow citizens who
+These comments provide a brutal commentary on how the free public sees fellow citizens who are in state custody.

 “Us” Versus “Them”

-three million people are incarcerated in the US.
-No other developed country comes close to our
+Depending on how you count (prison, jail, youth facilities, immigration holds), roughly two to three million people are incarcerated in the US.
+No other developed country comes close to our incarceration rate.

 There but for the Grace of God